-Labor law is very important law to protect the interest of the workers in Bnagladesh.
-The main purpose of this writing is to give an idea about the employment matter, types of workers, terms and conditions of employment, working hours, wages, holidays of a labour as per The Bangladesh Labor Act, 2006 .
+Labour law is a very important law to protect the interest of the workers in Bangladesh.
+The main purpose of this writing is to give an idea about the employment matter, types of workers, terms and conditions of employment, working hours, wages, and holidays of labour as per The Bangladesh Labor Act, 2006.

 Workers employed in any establishment shall be classified in any of the following classes according to the nature and condition of work; namely (a) Apprentice, (b) Substitute /Badli, (c) Casual, (d) Temporary, (e) Probationer, (f) Permanent and (g) Seasonal.

 - Apprentice: As a trainee + Paid allowance only

 - Substitute/ Badli: In the post of a permanent Worker or of a probation worker

 - Temporary: Temporary in nature + finished within a limited period